timothoms/covid19Outaouais/README.md

 provides local trend data based on these snapshots.
 Please note important caveats and data limitations at the bottom of this page.

+Note: If the figures below do not show the latest data, reload this page in your web browser.

 # Outaouais: regional totals

 ## past 6 weeks